History of Garth Brooks in Timeline

 2021: Kennedy Center Honors Recipient

-April 30, 2022: Performance at Tiger Stadium
+April 30, 2022: Performance in Tiger Stadium Caused Seismic Activity

-On November 14, 2022, Garth Brooks announced his second concert residency, Garth Brooks/Plus ONE, at The Colosseum at Caesars Palace in Las Vegas.
+On November 14, 2022, Garth Brooks announced his second concert residency, titled Garth Brooks/Plus ONE, at The Colosseum at Caesars Palace in Las Vegas.

-November 2023: Release of "Time Traveler"
+November 2023: Release of 'Time Traveler' Album

-In November 2023, Garth Brooks released his most recent album, Time Traveler.
+In November 2023, Garth Brooks released his most recent album, 'Time Traveler'.

-November 24, 2023: Amazon Music Live Concert Special
+November 24, 2023: Headlining Amazon Music Live Concert

 October 2024: Sexual Harassment and Rape Lawsuit

-2024: Garth Brooks/Plus ONE Residency Continues
+2024: Garth Brooks/Plus ONE Las Vegas Residency Continues

 In 2024, Garth Brooks' Las Vegas concert residency, Garth Brooks/Plus ONE, continued.